We may receive compensation when you click on links to products from our partners.

 Update your social network presence

-In order for Social Networks to have any benefit in your job search, you need to build them in a way that complements your professional background.
-Search out former colleagues that you’ve worked with and add them to your network.
+In order for Social Networks to have any benefit in your job search, you need to build them in a way that complements your professional background. search out former colleagues that you’ve worked with and add them to your network.
 Don’t limit this to “employees”, also look to add consultants you’ve worked with as well.
 But wait, don’t stop there.
 Also, add former college classmates and friends to further build out your network.

 The “build your network” concept is great, but how do you actually build a network?
 But networking can be tough, especially if you are not the “social” type.
 If the thought of calling people you don’t know or having conversations at a networking event makes you a little nervous, consider the following networking tips to help you build your network.

 - Your Existing Network: Good news, you already have a network (unless you’ve been living as a recluse on some remote island).
 “What?” you may ask.
-Every friend, relative, former coworker, current coworker, college or high school acquaintance is a part of your existing network.
-And did I mention neighbors, your mailman and the checkout person at the supermarket?
+Every friend, relative, former coworker, current coworker, and college or high school acquaintance is a part of your existing network.
+And did I mention neighbors, your mailman, and the checkout person at the supermarket?
 All of these individuals are part of your existing network

 - Your Extended Network: This consists of people who work or worked at companies where you worked – They may not actually know you (maybe they know your name and maybe they don’t) but if you work/worked at the same company they are likely to be receptive to being part of your network.